 - Consuming certain foods which promote production of Melatonin.
 Fish is rich in tryptophan, an amino acid that raises serotonin levels which we need to make Melatonin.
 Also cherries, bananas, nuts, hummus and drinking tea all contain Melatonin in a form your your body can use.

 - Adjust sleep timing.
 Try shifting bed time to as close as practical to night fall.
 One hour at a time.
 This is easier said than done.
 If it was easy, you wouldn’t be reading this.
 At least give it try, as it will definitely communicate the right message to your Melatonin production, providing further encouragement for it to return to work when it should be.

 - Avoid artificial light prior to bed.
-Try implementinmg a new rule wherby no phones are allowed in bed.
+Try implementing a new rule whereby no phones are allowed in bed.
 This will make sleep easier, eventually.

 These are the three most common Melatonin disruptors.
 Ridding yourself of two of these will help rebuild your Melatonin production.
 Try it for two weeks and see for yourself.

-- Stress.
-This one’s fairly obvious.
-When we get stressed we release other hormones like Adrenalin and Cortisol which are suppressing Melatonin just when we need it.
+- Stress: This one’s fairly obvious.
+When we get stressed we release other hormones like Adrenalin and Cortisol which are suppressing Melatonin just when we need it, also resulting in sleep disruption.
 Reducing the stress in your day results in less residual Cortisol at night, allowing Melatonin to get to work promoting drowsiness.

-- Blue Light.
-Blue light, more so than other artificial light, stimulates our brains to remain alert by suppressing Melatonin.
+- Blue Light: Blue light, more so than other artificial light, stimulates our brains to remain alert by suppressing Melatonin.
 Nearly all electronic screens including phones emit blue light.
 Give phones in bed the flick.
-This is a seriously hard habbit to break, but over time becomes second nature, and pays off.
+This is a seriously hard habit to break, but over time becomes second nature, and pays off.

 Prescription synthetic Melatonin